Medium/daemonsauce/README.md

-It is unfortunately not easy to put together a generic automated test for the functionality in this module, such that it can be expected to work in the wide range of environments in which it is potentially deployed.
+It is unfortunately not easy to put together a generic automated test for the functionality in this module, such that it can be expected to work in (that is, to successfully test) the wide range of environments in which it is potentially deployed.
 In practice, this module has been tested by a lot of trial and error, along with a fair amount of one-off poking and prodding.

 The author would love some input (where "input" means "Pull requests, please!") on how to remedy this situation.